Ministry-of-Plugins/demo-reset-pro/readme.txt

 Tested up to: 6.8
 Requires PHP: 7.4
 Stable tag: 1.0.0
 License: The Demo Reset Pro license is comprised of two parts.
-See the License section below for more details.
+Please refer to the License section below for more details.

 Reset any WordPress website manually or automatically to a predefined Reset Point, perfect for sales demos, training, and presentations.